lamdu/hypertypes/README.md

 ## The underlying principle: `Knot`s

 * We want ASTs to be parameterized by fix-points
-* We also want fix-points to be parameterized by ASTs (to specify the AST types of child nodes)
+* We want fix-points to be parameterized by ASTs, too
+* Therefore, ASTs and fix-points need to be mutually parameterized by each other
-* Therefore, ASTs should be parameterized by something which is parameterized by them!
-This results in infinite types!
+* The AST parameterized by a fix-point which may be parameterized by the same AST results in infinite types

-To work around the infinite types we break the cycle with a `newtype`:
+To represent these infinite types we break the cycle with a `newtype`:

 ```Haskell
 newtype Knot = Knot (Knot -> Type)
 ```

-Instead of being parameterized by fix-points directly, ASTs are parameterized by them wrapped with `Knot`

-How does it work:
+This allows representing the mutual parameterization:

-* ASTs (and their fix-points too) are types parameterized by `Knot`s
+* ASTs and fix-points are types parameterized by `Knot`s
 * Their kind is therefore `Knot -> Type`
-* `Knot -> Type` is also the kind of the value inside `Knot`
+* `Knot -> Type` is also the kind of the type inside `Knot`, which is lifted to the type-level using `DataKinds`
-* The type constructors of ASTs and of fix-points can be thus wrapped with `'Knot` (the `Knot` data constructor lifted to types with `DataKinds`)
+* Wrapping the AST and fix-point type parameters with `Knot`s thus enables the mutual parameterization / recursion